 The independent review process provides an objective evaluation to the individuals responsible for making award decisions.
 The highest ranked applications receive consideration for award within available funding ranges.
-In addition to the ranking based on merit criteria, HRSA approving officials may also apply other factors in award selection, (e.g., geographical distribution), if specified below in this NOFO.
+In addition to the ranking based on merit criteria, HRSA approving officials will apply the funding preferences listed below.
 HRSA may also consider assessment of risk and the other pre-award activities described in Section 3 below.